iAmMe27/WoD/README.md

 14. Restart your PC to apply the pagefile setting

 ### Setup your Shader Cache
 Driver defaults from Nvidia and AMD for shader cache size is limited to 4GB.
-Being this small can lead to rare crashes in heavily modified Skyrim installs.
+Being this small can lead to rare crashes in heavily modified Fallout 4 installs.
 Increasing the shader cache size is done via the Nvidia Control Panel (I assume the same for AMD users is true also but I don't have AMD hardware to check with).

 *These instructions are Nvidia specific as it is the hardware I have.*